belgianmobileid/doc/getting-started.md

 ### Asymmetric RSA

 This method requires that each party exposes its public keys as a simple JWK Set document on a URI accessible to all, and keep its private set for itself.
-For itsme®, this URI can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the <i>"jwks_uri"</i> key.</li>
+For itsme®, this URI can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the <i>"jwks_uri"</i> key.

 Your private and public keys can be generated using your own tool or via Yeoman.
 If using Yeoman, you need to install generator-itsme with NPM: